-Mastery integrates modern management and effective educational practices to drive student achievement.
+Mastery integrates educational best practices and effective management to drive student achievement.
 Our program is distinct in several ways.
 Most importantly, our teachers are outstanding and relentlessly committed to student achievement.
-Mastery instruction means teaching and supporting students until they learn.
 Our teachers continually improve their craft through frequent feedback, coaching, and collaborative support.
-Instruction is grounded by a common pedagogical model and guided by focused standards-based curricula.
-We align assessments to clear objectives and use assessment data to direct instruction.
-We utilize a mastery-based grading system and a scaffolded course structure that addresses students at their incoming skill level, yet holds all students to a single college preparatory graduation standard.
+Instruction is grounded by a common pedagogical vision and guided by rigorous standards-based curricula.
+We align assessments to clear and meaningful objectives and use assessment data to target areas of need.

 In January 2014, Mastery initiated a comprehensive redesign of our program model, called Mastery 3.0.
 The redesign evolves our curricular, instructional, and school culture practices in order to accelerate the development of our students’ critical thinking and independence.
 Key aspects include:

 Mastery schools are joyful, authentic communities where students learn how to think critically and act independently so they are truly prepared for post-secondary success.